Noisy Interactive Quantum Communication

-\begin{theorem} There exist a sequence of two-party quantum protocols of increasing length $N$ in the noiseless model such that for all $C > 0$, any corresponding sequence of simulation protocol of length $o(\frac{1}{C} N)$ in the shared entanglement model fails at outputting the final state with low error on some input over classical binary symmetric channels of capacity $C$.
-Moreover, the family of quantum protocol can be chosen to be one computing a distributed binary function.
-More precisely, there exists a sequence $\{\Pi_N \}_{N \in 2 \mathbb{N}}$ of two-party quantum protocols and constants $d, \epsilon > 0$ such that for all $N_0 \in \mathbb{N}$, there exist $N \geq N_0$ and $C > 0$ such that for any $R_E \geq 0$ and any simulation protocol $S$ in the shared entanglement model of length $N^\prime = \frac{d}{C} N$ with communication rate $R_C = \frac{N}{N^\prime}$ and arbitrary entanglement consumption rate $R_E$, the simulation does not succeed with error $\epsilon$ over the binary symmetric channels. \end{theorem}
+We complement this with a lower bound for the communication rate.
+We exhibit a sequence of two-party quantum protocols of increasing length~$N$ in the noiseless model such that for all $C > 0$, any corresponding sequence of simulation protocols of length ${\mathrm o}(\tfrac{1}{C} N)$ in the shared entanglement model with classical binary symmetric channels of capacity $C$ fails at producing the final state with low error on some input.
+Moreover, the family of quantum protocols can be chosen as one that computes a distributed binary function.
+More precisely, we have the next theorem. \begin{theorem} There exists a sequence $\{\Pi_N \}_{N \in 2 \mathbb{N}}$ of two-party quantum protocols such that for all~$C > 0$, for any simulation protocol $S$ in the shared entanglement model of length $N^\prime \in {\mathrm o}(N/C)$ with communication rate $R_\rC= \tfrac{N}{N^\prime}$ and arbitrary entanglement consumption rate $R_\rE$, the simulation produces an error of at least $1 - {\mathrm o}(1)$ over binary symmetric channels of capacity $C$. \suppress{ There exists a sequence $\{\Pi_N \}_{N \in 2 \mathbb{N}}$ of two-party quantum protocols and constants $d, \epsilon > 0$ such that for all $N_0 \in \mathbb{N}$, there exist $N \geq N_0$ and $C > 0$ such that for any $R_\rE \geq 0$ and any simulation protocol $S$ in the shared entanglement model of length $N^\prime = \tfrac{d}{C} N$ with communication rate $R_\rC= \tfrac{N}{N^\prime}$ and arbitrary entanglement consumption rate $R_\rE$, the simulation does not succeed with error $\epsilon$ over the binary symmetric channels. } \end{theorem}